109502518/PSC_BigData/README.md

 # Parametric Spectral Clustering

 ## Introduction
-This repo contains the implementation for the paper: Toward Efficient and Incremental Spectral Clustering via Parametric Spectral Clustering, published at IEEE International Conference on Big Data 2023.
+This repository hosts the implementation for the paper: Toward Efficient and Incremental Spectral Clustering via Parametric Spectral Clustering, published at IEEE International Conference on Big Data 2023.

-The motivation for this experiment lies in the computational complexity inherent to Spectral Clustering.
-Whenever new data is introduced, the entire process needs to be re-run, which can be time-consuming and resource-intensive, especially when dealing with large datasets.
-To address these challenges, we introduce a solution called Parametric Spectral Clustering, abbreviated as PSC.
-This approach focuses on learning the critical step in Spectral Clustering, overcoming the limitations associated with handling large datasets and supporting incremental clustering.
+The project addresses the significant computational challenges in traditional Spectral Clustering, particularly when integrating new data.
+Traditional methods require reprocessing the entire dataset, which is impractical for large-scale applications.
+Our innovative approach, Parametric Spectral Clustering (PSC), optimizes the essential steps of Spectral Clustering.
+This method significantly enhances efficiency, allowing for large dataset processing and facilitating incremental clustering without the need to reprocess entire datasets.

 ## Experiment Environment